haylinmoore/herohamp.github.io/public/posts/NodeJS-Deployment.md

 ### Cron Jobs

 Cron jobs are another very simple solution.
 To get it working you add `@reboot /usr/bin/nodejs /path/to/app.js > /path/to/log.txt &` to your crontab via `crontab -e`.
 This method takes away the hassle of starting the program at boot like the screen method and comes preinstalled on almost every linux distribution.
-A notable issue with this method is restarting you app requires a system reboot.
+A notable issue with this method is restarting you app either requires hunting the process down or a simple system reboot, for this it works best in a LXC container.
 To quote my friend who uses it.

 >it works, so im fine with it